krcourville/slides/static/presentations/runbooks.md

 ### Caveats

-* Only accessible users of `git.yale.edu`.
+* Only accessible to users of `git.yale.edu`.
 * Maybe should be accessible to all devs and dev ops and possibly also ITS personal, at least, in a read-only view.
-* Should be discoverable to enable people to fund services they can use or reuse ideas from.
+* Should be discoverable to enable people to find services they can use and/or re-use ideas from.
 * Commonly used features such as table of content and tables can be cumbersome using Github Wiki.
 Use of VS Code and extensions is helpful, but a more fully-featured browser-based GUI is ideal

 ## Recommendations